-How to send Companies House your confirmation statement.
+How to send your confirmation statement to Companies House.

 Every company must file a confirmation statement.
 It confirms the information we hold about your company is up to date.
 A statement must be filed at least once a year, but you may choose to file more often.

 It’s a criminal offence not to file your statement within 14 days of the end of the review period.
 If you don’t file, your company and its officers may be prosecuted.
 Your company may also be struck off the register.

 Before you file